azarketa/Thermodynamics-theoretical-pills/source/Characterization_of_substances.md

 This general expression defines how the thermodynamic properties of a substance are interrelated.
 Specific forms of this function — such as the **model of perfect gases** — will be explored next.

-:::{admonition} Tip: Why equations of state matter
+:::{admonition} Tip: why equations of state matter
 :class: tip, dropdown
 Equations of state provide the bridge between theory and measurable reality.
 They make it possible to compute one property (e.g. pressure) from others (e.g. temperature and volume),